gromacs/gromacs/docs/user-guide/mdp-options.rst

       then defined as the angle between two planes: the plane spanned by the the two first vectors and the plane spanned the two last vectors.

+   .. mdp-value:: transformation

+      Transforms other pull coordinates using a mathematical expression defined by :mdp:`pull-coord1-expression`.
+      Pull coordinates of lower indices can be used as variables to this pull coordinate.
+      Thus, pull transformation coordinates should have a higher pull coordinate index than all pull coordinates they transform.

+.. mdp:: pull-coord1-expression

+   Mathematical expression to transform pull coordinates of lower indices to a new one.
+   The pull coordinates are referred to as variables in the equation so that pull-coord1's value becomes 'x1', pull-coord2 value becomes 'x2' etc.
+   The mathematical expression are evaluated using muParser.
+   Only relevant if :mdp:`pull-coord1-geometry` is set to :mdp-value:`transformation`.

+.. mdp:: pull-coord1-dx

+   (1e-9)
+   Size of finite difference to use in numerical derivation of the pull coordinate with respect to other pull coordinates.
+   The current implementation uses a simple first order finite difference method to perform derivation so that f'(x) = (f(x+dx)-f(x))/dx
+   Only relevant if :mdp:`pull-coord1-geometry` is set to :mdp-value:`transformation`.

 .. mdp:: pull-coord1-groups